Tom Hiddleston Just Confirmed Hiddleswift

-A day after Calvin Harris shaded the rumoured (yet high-profile) relationship between Tom Hiddleston and Taylor Swift, Hiddleston has confirmed the couple's deep and abiding (monthlong) romance.
+A day after Calvin Harris shaded the rumored (yet high-profile) relationship between Tom Hiddleston and Taylor Swift, Hiddleston has confirmed the couple's deep and abiding (monthlong) romance.

 "We are together and we're very happy," Hiddleston told MTV News, referring to Swift, with whom he's been spotted trotting the globe since mid-June.